-- End-of-course grades: Student cannot appeal final grades earned unless the student has ample evidence that the grade earned was erroneous (miscalculated) or based on discriminatory factors.
-To file a grade appeal, students must provide ample documentation indicating the ways in which the grade was miscalculated or based on discriminatory factors or the appeal will not be heard.
+- End-of-course grades: Faculty are responsible for issuing earned grades.
+The University supports this assessment made by the faculty based on student performance throughout the course, and overturning a grade is unlikely and only if miscalculation occurred.
+A student cannot appeal final grades earned unless the student has ample evidence that the grade earned was indeed miscalculated.
+GCU does not condone rounding grades, and therefore that is not considered miscalculation.
+To file a grade appeal, students must provide ample documentation indicating where the grade was miscalculated, as well as evidence the faculty and student communicated about the alleged miscalculation of the overall course grade, or the appeal will not be accepted for review.
 A final grade for a course may be disputed within five weeks of the last day of the course.
-Students may not file a grade appeal with the University for a grade/score on an individual assignment while the course is in progress.
-Students are expected to employ and demonstrate open and respectful communication with the instructor to resolve a grade dispute prior to submitting a grade appeal to the University. - A published policy: Students who have issues with a particular policy may in some cases appeal the policy.

-However, the following is a list of examples, albeit a nonexhaustive list, for which a dispute of a published policy is not acceptable, and for which relief (tuition and fees) will not be granted:

-- Disputes arising out of a student's lack of knowledge or understanding of a stated policy - A student's reliance upon verbal statements which conflict with the University's written policies, regardless of the source of the verbal communication - A student's actions when the student failed to investigate, understand, or consider the financial ramifications of that action / decision - A student's failure to regularly review University communications, whether via telephone, mail, or e-mail - Illness or death of a person who is not a member of the student's immediate family - Disputes arising because of technological issues that are not in direct control of the University - Reinstatement Admission Appeals: Students who have been dismissed from the University due to a lack of academic progress.
-Students do have the option to submit a Request for Reinstatement. - Code of Conduct: Depending on the severity and origination of a Code of Conduct violation, a student may be subject to consequences of violating the Student Code of Conduct up to, and including, expulsion.
-A Code of Conduct violation that is also a violation of state or federal law will be turned over to the appropriate authorities for action and is not under the jurisdiction of the University.
+Students may not file a grade appeal with the University for a grade/score on an individual assignment while the course is in progress. - Reinstatement Admission Appeals: Students who have been dismissed from the University due to a lack of academic progress or Code of Code of Conduct violations have the option to submit a Request for Reinstatement. - Code of Conduct: Depending on the severity and origination of a Code of Conduct violation, a student may be subject to consequences of violating the Student Code of Conduct up to, and including, expulsion.
+A Code of Conduct violation that is also a violation of state or federal law will be turned over to the appropriate authorities for action and is not under the jurisdiction of the University. - A published policy: Students who have issues with a particular policy may in some cases appeal the policy.
+However, the following is a list of reasons, albeit a nonexhaustive list, for which a dispute of a published policy is not acceptable, and for which relief (tuition and fees) will not be granted: - Disputes arising out of a student's lack of knowledge or understanding of a stated policy - A student's reliance upon verbal statements which conflict with the University's written policies, regardless of the source of the verbal communication - A student's actions when the student failed to investigate, understand, or consider the financial ramifications of that action / decision - A student's failure to regularly review University communications, whether via telephone, mail, or e-mail - Illness or death of a person who is not a member of the student's immediate family - Disputes arising because of technological issues that are not in direct control of the University details relating to the claim.
+Additional documentation may be requested by the University at any time.

+For any appeal where documentation is required but not submitted, the appeal will be returned to the Student Service Advisor as incomplete, and will not be accepted for review.
+Documentation includes, but is not limited to, email communication, evidence showing attempts to resolve grade appeal issues with faculty, or evidence which supports specific

+Below is a list of specific policies that are not appealable, and for which appeals will not be accepted for review:

+- Minimum GPA requirements for graduation

+- Program credit requirements for graduation

+- Residency requirement

+- Upper division credit requirement

+- Course overload requirements

+- Continuing Education Credits for certificates that do not meet the criteria outlined for GCU Approved Certificates

+- SAP statuses (Warning/Probation/Suspension)

+- GPA Progression statuses

+- Grade appeals where the student has not provided evidence that it meets the terms of the end-of-course grades policy

+- Exceeding the maximum number of course repeat attempts